llmrb/llm-shell/README.md

     -o, --port [PORT]        Optional.
 Sometimes required by ollama.
     -f, --files [GLOB]       Optional.
 Glob pattern(s) separated by a comma.
     -t, --tools [TOOLS]      Optional.
 One or more tool names to load automatically.
+    -r, --prompt [PROMPT]    Optional.
+The prompt to use.
+    -v, --version            Optional.
+Print the version and exit
 ```

 ## Install